Research InterestPollination ecology, network theory, field biology, botany, entomology, invasion biology

 Ph.D., Ecology, Pennsylvania State University

-I joined the Entomology and Plant Pathology Department in March 2019.
-I am coming to UTIA from Trinity College Dublin, in Ireland, where I completed a Marie Curie Sklodowska Individual Fellowship with Jane Stout.
-This was my third postdoctoral research experience: I participated in a USDA NIFA grant at Cornell University with Bryan Danforth, and an NSF DMS grant at Penn State University with Kat Shea.
-I have also worked at the University of Queensland in the Spatial Ecology Lab with Yvonne Buckley.
+I joined the Department of Ecology and Evolutionary Biology in August 2020.
+I came to UTK from Trinity College Dublin, in Ireland, where I completed a Marie Curie Sklodowska Individual Fellowship with Prof. Jane Stout.
+This was my third postdoctoral research experience: I participated in a USDA NIFA grant at Cornell University with Prof. Bryan Danforth, and an NSF DMS grant at Penn State University with Prof. Kat Shea.
+I have also worked at the University of Queensland in the Spatial Ecology Lab with Prof. Yvonne Buckley.
 My primary teaching responsibilities in the past included introductory biology and ecology and ecological modeling, but I have also helped to teach three international field courses (in Costa Rica and Kenya).

 INFORMATION FOR PROSPECTIVE STUDENTS AND POSTDOCTORAL RESEARCHERS